International-Data-Spaces-Association/IDSA-Rulebook/110_Data_sharing.md

 level, availability of technical protocols, infrastructure environment, and other factors.
 All data transfer technologies must be able to be orchestrated.
-Orchestration at this level means having technical control over the data sharing process, allowing the connector to start and stop the transfer, as well as having the necessary technical capabilities to monitor the progress of the transfer and to receive information about compliance with usage policies.
+Orchestration at this level means having technical control over the data sharing process, allowing the software agent to start and stop the transfer, as well as having the necessary technical capabilities to monitor the progress of the transfer and to receive information about compliance with usage policies.